Phazorknight/Cogito/Readme.md

 	- Health Potion
 	- Stamina extension potion (increases max stamina)
 	- Key to unlock door
+	- Diamond Key A and B (combinable to create Diamond Key)

 ### Known bugs:
 - No collision check for carryables, wieldables or when you drop items.
 All of these can clip through walls if you stand too close to them.